Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 That tests the counter and show us what we want : a value for the counter.

+## I2C_M ##

 Then, we get back to the sensor and see what it can bring us.
 We know that it still contains 2 important variables "offset" and "sensitivity" which are necessary to obtain the humidity rate.
 To attempt these values, we have to search in registries of the sensor the information we want.
 Then, we will do this search with an I2C protocol code named "I2C_M" that will extract "offset" and "sensitivity" and put them into registries we will use just after.
+The I2C driver will find values of "offset" and "sensibility" that we could considered as constant before.

 Then, we can go to the I2C driver.
-How work a I2C driver ?
+How does a I2C driver work ?
 First, we consider a driver by its state machine.
 This means that we implement lines that explain the behaviour of the FPGA and how it has to go step by step.
 The following picture is quite interesting to understand the work of the driver.

-The I2C driver will find values of "offset" and "sensibility" that we considered as constant before.

 ![image](https://user-images.githubusercontent.com/82948794/121968052-d1cfff00-cd71-11eb-9160-18e511fa4ce0.png)